 In 1928, a San Francisco businessman, Gordon Armsby, came upon the lovely rolling hills of Carmel Valley and decided this would be the place to establish himself and create one of the most historical and picturesque ranches in the area.
 With that vision many years ago, Holman Ranch was established as a working ranch as well as a getaway for the rich and famous (Charlie Chaplin was such a frequent visitor that he had his very own room).
 The ranch has changed hands several times since the 1920’s but the 400 acre ranch is now as lovely as it was many years ago.

 Holman Ranch with its breathtaking views and rustic, elegant surroundings is a favorite for vacationers and special event planners.
 The manicured lawns, historic buildings, and sweeping mountain views make this ranch a perfect place for weddings and personal milestones.

 Thomas and Jarman Lowder purchased Holman Ranch in 2006 with the dream of making great wines and delectable olive oils.
-Along with that dream, the property also spoke of the days gone by as a place for respite and celebrations.
+Many look for ranches for sale for similar reasons these days, but along with that dream, the property also spoke of the days gone by as a place for respite and celebrations.
 After the purchase, work began to completely refurbish the property maintaining the ambiance of the original glory days with modern upgrades.
 The Lowders have kept the original charm of the property and with the help of their daughter Hunter and have transformed this icon to a special event mecca and a world class vacation retreat.